Danny Kirwan: Singles 1968–1970

 Fleetwood Mac's hit singles from 1968 to 1970 were all written by Green but Kirwan's style shone through, thanks to Green's desire not to act as the band's musical focus.
 Kirwan joined Green in the dual guitar harmonies on "Albatross", contributed to "Man of the World" and took the solo on "Oh Well Pt.
 1".
 Mike Vernon recalled "considerable input" from Kirwan in the making of "Man of the World", which was released in April 1969 and reached number two in the UK charts.

-The final hit single from this line-up, "The Green Manalishi", was recorded in April 1970 in a difficult night-time session after Green had announced that he was leaving the band.
-Producer Martin Birch recalled Green growing increasingly frustrated at the results of the session because he could not get the sound he wanted, and Kirwan reassuring him that they would stay there all night until they got it right.
+The final hit single from this line-up, "The Green Manalishi", was recorded in the US in April 1970 in a difficult night-time session after Green had announced that he was leaving the band.
+Producer Martin Birch recalled Green growing increasingly frustrated because he could not get the sound he wanted, and Kirwan reassuring him that they would stay there all night until they got it right.
 Green said later that although it had left him exhausted, making "Green Manalishi" was one of his best musical memories.
 "Lots of drums, bass guitars ...
 Danny Kirwan and me playing those shrieking guitars together ...
 I thought it would make number one."
 The track was recorded at Warner-Reprise's studios in Hollywood on the band's third US tour.
 "The Green Manalishi" was released in May 1970 and reached number 10 in the UK charts.
 It was the band's fourth consecutive hit single, and Fleetwood Mac's last in the UK for six years.

-The B-side of "The Green Manalishi" was the instrumental "World in Harmony", the only track ever given a "Kirwan/Green" joint songwriting credit.
+The B-side of "The Green Manalishi" was the instrumental "World in Harmony", the only track given a "Kirwan/Green" joint songwriting credit.
 In March 1970, Green said that he and Kirwan were planning an album based around their two guitars, and Spencer recalled later that Kirwan and Green had begun to piece their guitar parts together "almost like orchestrally layered guitar work."

-Kirwan and Green had already worked on melodic twin guitar demos that had sparked rumours in the music press in late 1969 of a duelling guitars project, but ultimately nothing came of it.
+Kirwan and Green had already worked on melodic twin guitar demos that had sparked rumours in the music press in late 1969 of a "duelling guitars" project, but ultimately nothing came of it.